Conditions Primary Congenital Hypothyroidism

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with an endocrinologist, a physician who treats children with thyroid and other hormone or endocrine concerns.
 Depending on the signs and symptoms of your baby’s condition, your baby’s doctor may help you coordinate care with other medical resources in the community.
 Some children with primary congenital hypothyroidism (CH) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.

 Because CH is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for CH, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Margot was diagnosed with congenital hypothyroidism through newborn screening at birth.
 Her mother writes about how scared she was when Margot was diagnosed, but with treatment Margot is staying healthy.
 Read Margot’s story on her mother’s blog.